ArnuldOnData/rshiny/Hello World/React/README.md

 All the apps in the "Hello World" folder/directory were created to show how to start using the respective language/tool.
-I created them to teach myself these tools.
+I created them to teach myself basics.
 I use Linux, hence instructions are applicable only for Linux.